-Timo has funded healthcare for 58 patients in 12 countries.
+Timo has funded healthcare for 85 patients in 14 countries.

-Georgeline is a baby from Kenya.
-Her family is originally from Liberia.
-Georgeline has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of her condition, Georgeline has been experiencing an increasing head circumference.
-Without treatment, Georgeline will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $685 to cover the cost of surgery for Georgeline that will treat her hydrocephalus.
-The procedure is scheduled to take place on April 17 and will drain the excess fluid from Georgeline's brain.
-This will reduce intracranial pressure and greatly improve her quality of life.
-With proper treatment, Georgeline will hopefully develop into a strong, healthy young girl.
-“I am so happy for the love and kind nature of people in Kenya.
-May God bless you all,” says Georgeline’s mother.
+John is an adorable 1-month-old infant from Haiti.
+He lives with his parents and older sister John has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, John has been experiencing an increasing head circumference.
+Without treatment, John will experience severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $897 to cover the cost of John's surgery at Hospital Bernard Mevs, which will treat his hydrocephalus.
+This is the only site in the country where this care is currently available.
+The procedure is scheduled to take place on August 11th.
+This critical treatment will drain the excess fluid from John's brain to reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, John will hopefully develop into a strong, healthy young boy.
+His family share that they are happy to have this early intervention to prevent brain damage from the hydrocephalus.